ipsamitt/hobgoblins/index.md

 Based on our analysis of this weather data, we have determined that there are clear patterns in how variables such as humidity, visibility, or dew point can affect weather events.
 However, our investigation did not fully determine a method of how to use these specific data values to classify weather events.
 We can conclude that individually using humidity or visibility can be a decent indicator of what the weather will look like, however in the future it would be great to get a better handle of what will be the mose efficent predictor.

 Our work also focused on the weather of Austin, Texas.
 In a arid climate such as Texas, it is far more unlikely that weather events such as snow will occur.
 For further analysis, it might be interesting to look at the locations where the weather is much more varied such as College Park.
 More varied data might give us a better set of data to train on and detect subtleties in weather events in precipitation.
+These better predictors can be used to provide pedestrians and drivers a more helpful understanding of how to be safe on the road.
 Although we weren't able to solve the mystery of metereology, we hope our tutorial gave you a deeper insight into what goes behind determining the weather!